HarvsG/wedding-website-evening/README.md

 _P.S.
 For any queries or concerns, you can reach out to me on [Twitter](https://twitter.com/ram__patra).
 I'll try my best to help 🙏._

 TODO:
-- [ ] Date directly under G&A in main banner
+- [x] Date directly under G&A in main banner
-- [ ] Change colour of banner when you scroll down
+- [x] Change colour of banner when you scroll down
-- [ ] update images with mum's edited ones
+- [ ] Update images with mum's bus and church
-- [ ] Main banner to be made a flat colour so you can see the wording?
+- [x] Main banner to be made a flat colour so you can see the wording?
 Otherwise picture with more blank space
 - [ ] Remove section with when and where/move down the page
 - [ ] In the order of the day section, can we link the addresses so they can open in google maps if needed?
 - [ ] Dress to be own section rather than pop up